 Negligence is the most common unintentional tort.
 Up to 95% of nursing home residents have experienced or witnessed neglect, making it widespread in many nursing home facilities.
 Neglect occurs when an individual is injured because a duty to care was violated.
 Nursing homes have a duty to care for residents and to meet their medical and emotional needs.

 Negligence can include unsafe conditions in a nursing home.
 Poor maintenance or sanitation at a nursing home can be considered negligence, as residents can become sick or injured if the facility is not maintained properly.

 Bedsores are another indication of neglect, as they develop when individuals are bedridden.
 Nursing homes must ensure that residents exercise when possible to prevent conditions like bedsores and blood clots.

-If your loved one is the victim of elder abuse at a nursing home, a Jersey City nursing home abuse lawyer from Morelli Law Firm may be able to represent your case.
+If your loved one is the victim of elder abuse at a nursing home, a Jersey City nursing home abuse attorney from Morelli Law Firm may be able to represent your case.

 Damages in a Nursing Home Abuse Case

 When you file a personal injury claim against the nursing home and other responsible parties, you may be able to recover economic and non-economic damages.